-- I understand that each participating student in athletics, extracurricular, co-curricular and interscholastic activities is expected to maintain at least a 75 average in order to remain eligible.
-I also understand that progress reports will be done every three (3) weeks and I must sign the report and return to the school.
-I also understand that if my child does not maintain academic achievement, that he/she will be removed from participation until such grades have improved and academic expectations and requirements have been met. - 2.
+- 1. I understand that if my child does not maintain academic achievement, that he/she will be removed from participation until such grades have improved and academic expectations and requirements have been met. - 2.
 I understand that my child is expected to attend all practices, rehearsals, meetings and events, to arrive promptly and to remain throughout the scheduled hours.
 I also agree to provide a written excuse for missed practices and pick up my child after practices, rehearsals, meetings and events have ended. - 3.
 I understand that my child is to cooperate and conduct him or herself with Administrators, teachers, coaches, spectators, officials and team members in a manner showing respect to all persons. - 4.
 I understand that my child must adhere to all school policies and the policies of the Richmond County Board of Education. - 5.
-I understand that my child must maintain the highest standards of honesty and integrity while representing the school and the school system of Richmond County. - I understand that my child is to respect and care for all equipment and supplies issued by the Richmond County School System.
+I understand that my child must maintain the highest standards of honesty and integrity while representing the school and the school system of Richmond County. - 6.
+I understand that my child is to respect and care for all equipment and supplies issued by the Richmond County School System.
 I also understand that I am held financially responsible for any theft, damage or loss of any of the equipment or supplies issued to my child by the Richmond County School System.

 The privilege of representing a school rests upon the personal responsibility of the child and the parent.
-In consideration of the County Board of Education of Richmond County offering athletics, extracurricular, co-curricular, and interscholastic activities and selecting my child as a member, I promise that my child will attend school regularly, maintain high academic standards, and be cooperative and respectful of others.
-This contract is for the school year.
+In consideration of the County Board of Education of Richmond County offering athletics, extracurricular, co- curricular, and interscholastic activities and selecting my child as a member, I promise that my child will attend school regularly, maintain high academic standards, and be cooperative and respectful of others.
+This contract is for the \\ school year.